molmod/tamkin/doc/tutorial/chemphys.rst

 molecular system under scrutiny.
 One must pay special attention to the compatibility of the normal mode analysis (NMA, to compute the vibrational spectrum) and the definition of the partition function.
-TAMkin will not complain about `unusual` combinations of NMA's and Parition functions.
+TAMkin will not complain about `unusual` combinations of NMA's and Partition functions.

 In the tutorial below, the microscopic computations are all carried out with Gaussian03, but one can replace the ``load_molecule_...`` line with anything